wnebyte/j-cli/README.md

 ### Argument

-Annotate the Parameters of any @Command annotated Java Methods with the @Argument annotation to explicitly set the name, description, group, and typeConverter properties of the <code>Argument</code>.<br>
+Annotate the Parameters of any @Command annotated Java Methods with the @Argument annotation to explicitly set their name, description, group, and typeConverter properties.<br>
 Here are some examples of usage:<br>

 #### Example 1: